KyleU/libnpn/README.md

 Service interface for user management and security

 #### [/auth](npnservice/auth)
-Service interface for OAuth, handles Amazon, Facebook, Github, Google, Microsoft, and Slack
+Service interface for OAuth, handles Amazon, Facebook, GitHub, Google, Microsoft, and Slack

 ### [npnservice-db](npnservice-db)
 Service implementations for user management and OAuth using PostgreSQL